julian-y/balabox/metadata_api_overview.md

 ## /file_commit
 * url structure: metaserver_ip/file_commit
-* description: Commits
+* description: Commits updated block hashes for a file.
-  * precondition: Client should have previously issued a /file_comp request and uploaded any missing blocks
+  * precondition: Client should have previously issued a /file_comp request and uploaded missing blocks to block servers.
 * method: POST
 * request body: JSON document with the block list of the file
   * block_list: list of SHA-256 hash values